Evaluation Methodologies in Software Protection Research: Sample Treatment

-For most protections we identified a balance between papers that present protections from an obfuscation perspective vs.\ papers that consider and evaluate them from an analysis/deobfuscation perspective, meaning that comparable attention is given to those protections from the two perspectives.
-However, we also found that some protections are much more likely to be studied from the perspective of protection than deobfuscation or analysis, and vice versa.
-The biggest imbalance towards a protection perspective can be seen for HWO.
-While nine papers present and implement new hardware-assisted obfuscation techniques, none target deobfuscation or analysis of this type of protection.
-Other techniques with a big imbalance towards the obfuscation perspective are CMO (12:2), ALI (15:5), SSE (8:3), data-to-code conversion (D2C, 22:10), and CBT (31:16).
+\bemph{For most protections, we identified a balance between papers that present protections from an obfuscation perspective vs.\ papers that consider and evaluate them from an analysis/deobfuscation perspective, meaning that comparable attention is given to those protections from the two perspectives.} However, we also found that some protections are much more likely to be studied from the perspective of protection than deobfuscation or analysis, and vice versa.
+The biggest imbalance towards a protection perspective can be seen for hardware-assisted protection (\practicalPapersObfUsingHardware{}:\practicalPapersAnaDeobfUsingHardware{}).
+While ten papers present and implement new hardware-assisted protection techniques, none target deobfuscation or analysis of this type of protection.
+Other techniques with a big imbalance towards the obfuscation perspective are code mobility (\practicalPapersObfUsingCodemob{}:\practicalPapersAnaDeobfUsingCodemob{}), aliasing (\practicalPapersObfUsingALI{}:\practicalPapersAnaDeobfUsingALI{}), server side execution (\practicalPapersObfUsingSSE{}:\practicalPapersAnaDeobfUsingSSE{}), data-to-code conversion (\practicalPapersObfUsingDtC{}:\practicalPapersAnaDeobfUsingDtC{}), and class-based transformations (\practicalPapersObfUsingCBT{}:\practicalPapersAnaDeobfUsingCBT{}).
 Large imbalances towards deobfuscation and analysis occur less often.
-The biggest one be observed for RPA (12:24).

-Some of the imbalances can be explained by taking into account that the number of defensive papers in our survey is much higher than the number of offensive papers, and the fact that certain protections are used relatively more frequently for malware than for goodware or vice versa.
-Notable exceptions are VIR, which is included 38 times in defensive studies and 58 times in offensive studies, and MBA is included 10 times in defensive research, and 13 times in offensive research.
-We conjecture that this is due to the fact that these obfuscations were at some point considered among the strongest ones in the past, and widely deployed in practice, which made them both relevant and challenging cases for (academic) offensive research.
+The biggest one is observed for repackaging (\practicalPapersObfUsingRPA{}:\practicalPapersAnaDeobfUsingRPA{}).
+Some of the imbalances can be explained by taking into account that the number of defensive papers (\totalDefensive{}) in our survey is much higher than the number of offensive papers (\totalOffensive{}), and the fact that certain protections are used relatively more frequently for malware than for goodware or vice versa.
+Notable exceptions are virtualization, which is included \defensiveVIR{} times in defensive studies and \offensiveVIR{} times in offensive studies, and MBA is included \defensiveMBA{} times in defensive research, and \offensiveMBA{} times in offensive research.
+We conjecture that this is due to the fact that these obfuscations were at some point considered among the strongest ones in the past and widely deployed in practice, which made them both relevant and challenging cases for (academic) offensive research.